Our Setup Episode 1 – A Tour of our RV after Living on the Road for 3 Years

 Lets Get to Work

 We still work and not just on this blog, we both have full-time jobs.
 Erik works in technology and Kala in human resources.
 We converted the Entegra’s integrated dining room areas into a desk area for Erik.
 For the most part we left the setup as-is but we removed the supplied dinning chairs and replaced them with an office chair.
 We installed a printer in the under-cabinet and put a monitor, phone, headset and docking station near the window.
+Our complete internet setup video is here.
 Stay tuned for a full post on our work setup coming soon!

 Kala will either sit on the couch or use the passenger chair for her office.
 This nifty table from Camping World allows Kala’s desk to double as a coffee table and is also used quite a bit for eating dinner.